govuk-one-login/txma-audit/tests/audit-tests/README.md

 gds aws di-txma-audit-build -e
 ```
 and setting the access key, secret access key, and session token in the terminal. <br>
-For Mac, simply copy the final three lines produced by the previous command and run them. <br>
+To do this, copy the output of the previous command and run them (paste) in the terminal or command line.
-For Windows, [set the environment variables](https://phoenixnap.com/kb/windows-set-environment-variable) to the values produced.

 Our other event-processing accounts for these tests are:
 `di-txma-audit-dev`